matrix-org/matrix-rust-components-kotlin/README.md

 This repository is used for distributing kotlin releases of the Matrix Rust SDK.
 It'll provide the corresponding aar and also publish them on maven.

 ## Releasing

+You need to set GITHUB_API_TOKEN in your env to let the script be able to commit and push, with this configuration:
+- Content: Read and Write;
+- Metadata: Read only.

 Whenever a new release of the underlying components is available, we need to tag a new release in this repo to make them available.
 This is done with the release script found in the scripts directory.
 It'll also push the release to the maven repository.